zyiu/sp18-proj2/README.md

 * underscore-rails https://rubygems.org/gems/underscore-rails

 **Division of Labor**:
 * Debbie: Debbie worked on the making the functionality for Users, Favorites, and Listings (including views, controllers, models) and making everything work together.
+Debbie started linking the map with the listings.
 * Zachary: Zachary worked on styling the Views that Debbie worked on and made the functionality work for Comments.
+Zachary also made the demo video and finished linking the map to the listings.